Irreducible Pythagorean representations of R. Thompson's groups and of the Cuntz algebra: The Pythagorean algebra and Pythagorean representations

 where the last equality follows because $\scrY$ is a sub-module of $\scrH$ and thus $\tau_\mu(y) \in \scrY$.
 Hence, we have shown that $\sub{\scrX}$ and $\sub{\scrY}$ are orthogonal nontrivial subspaces and thus $\sub{\scrX}$ is a proper subspace of $\scrH$.
 This completes the proof. \end{proof}

-\begin{remark} This shows that if $(A,B,\fH)$ is a P-module with associated representation $F\act\scrH$, then the subspace $\fH\subset\scrH$ is always a complete sub-module of $\scrH$.
-Furthermore, suppose $\fK$ is a complete sub-module of $\fH$.
-Then from Proposition 2.19 in \cite{BW23} we have $\sub{\fK} = \scrH$ and thus $\fK$ is also a complete sub-module of $\scrH$.
-Hence, complete sub-modules of $\fH$ induce the exact same representations. \end{remark}
+\begin{remark} This shows that if $(A,B,\fH)$ is a P-module with associated representation $\cO\act\scrH$, then the subspace $\fH\subset\scrH$ is always a complete sub-module of $\scrH$.
+Furthermore, suppose $\fK$ is a complete sub-module of $\fH$ and $\fH$ is finite dimensional.
+Then from \cite{BW23} we have $\sub{\fK} = \scrH$ and thus $\fK$ is also a complete sub-module of $\scrH$. \end{remark}